Meet Some of Our Instructors!

 Sherwin has taught piano, voice, guitar, bass and theory since 2004.
 These days he quietly plays for his church and occasional functions.
 He has written several pieces and plays a lot of his churches original music.
 He enjoys teaching music because he feels greatly rewarded to instill music passion in others.
 He considers himself a teacher of life and is also passionate about health, sports and being drug and alcohol free.
 He has a sense of humor and wit that makes learning music fun.
 An example of this: Sherwin created an acronym that helps local beginners to remember alphabets "a" through "g" backwards as a means to read music.
 GFEDCBAG.
 "Go Fo Eat Dinna Cause Bambai All Gone".

-violin, and viola
+violin, cello, and viola

 A career musician, music teacher, and former accounting professional.
 For 30 years, focused on corporate accounting/finance for profit and non-profit entities.
 Participated in management team decision making towards achieving its company mission statement.
 Assisted organizations to be successful with regard to viability and profitability.
 Presently on a different career path, passionately dedicated to music education.
 Teaching students to be successful in discovering the joys of music.
 Also helping them to develop good self-esteem, self-confidence, and apply the skills and discipline of learning music to other facets of their lives, aspirations, and future endeavors.